richsoni/lstn/readme.md

 # Requirements

 * mpc, for displaying mpd status
-* [SpotifyControl](https://github.com/dronir/SpotifyControl) for Spotify Status (future releases may include this feature out of the box)
 * ruby

 # Usage
 ## Basic

-Just run the script, and it will show Artist - Song playing in Spotify or MPD.
+Just run the script, and it will show Artist - Song playing in Spotify, iTunes, or MPD.

 ```
 $ lstn